PatrickColijn/dataV2-labs/module-2/MySQL-First-Queries/README.md

 **11. Do people care about the price of an app?** Do some queries, comment why are you doing them and the results you retrieve.
 What is your conclusion?

-Based on the top 10 best rated apps and top 10 most rated apps, which accumulates to around 20.000.000 of the total of 92.790.253, we find that 95% is free and assume there is a correlation between price and number of downloads
+Based on the top 10 best rated apps and top 10 most rated apps, which accumulates to around 20.000.000 of the total of 92.790.253, we find that around 95% is free and assume there is a correlation between price and number of downloads

 SELECT SUM(rating_count_tot)
 FROM app